-of residents and 20% of businesses in 2016. had an awareness of the Vision.
+of residents and 20% of businesses in 2016, agreed that they had an awareness of the Vision.
 This has remained stable for both residents and businesses since 2012.

-△ North Sydney Strategic Direction
+riangle North Sydney Strategic Direction

 of residents and 56% of businesses were satisfied with North Sydney's strategic direction in 2016.
 This has remained stable for residents and increased from 47% for businesses in 2012.